zanaca/docker-dns/README.md

  - `make show-domain` - Show the working domain of your installation;

- - `make tunnel` - *WORKS ONLY IN macOS* Create a tunnel to route all traffic to you docker containers.
-Just available in macOS, on linux you don't need that feature.
+ - `make tunnel` - Create a tunnel to route all traffic to you docker containers.
+Available only in macOS, on linux you don't need that feature.